Published On: Feb 21 2014 01:57:21 PM CSTUpdated On: Aug 05 2016 04:29:46 PM CDT

-Questions have been raised over the judges' decision to award Russia's Adelina Sotnikova the gold medal in women's singles figure skating over Yuna Kim of South Korea at the Sochi Games.
-Critics note that one of the judges had been suspended for a year for trying to fix an event at the Winter Olympics 16 years ago and that another is married to the head of the Russian figure skating federation.
-Now, nearly 2 million people have signed a Change.org petition demanding an open investigation into the judging of the event.
-Take a look at the biggest Olympic scandals of all time.
+Questions were raised over the judges' decision to award Russia's Adelina Sotnikova the gold medal in women's singles figure skating over Yuna Kim of South Korea at the 2014 Olympics in Sochi, Russia.
+Critics note that one of the judges had been suspended for a year for trying to fix an event at the Winter Olympics 16 years before and that another is married to the head of the Russian figure skating federation.

 Nancy Kerrigan and Tanya Harding.
 In 1994, Nancy Kerrigan was clubbed on the knee during a practice round on the eve of the U.S. Figure Skating Championships in Detroit, Mich.
 She was forced to drop out of the competition, which Tonya Harding won two days later.
 Harding would end up finishing eighth at the 1994 Winter Olympics, behind Kerrigan, who won silver.
 The U.S. Figure Skating Association would later strip Harding of the U.S. title after authorities found that she had failed to prevent the assault, which was planned by her ex-husband, Jeff Gillooly, and her bodyguard, Shawn Eckhardt, and conducted by Shane Stant.
 Harding ultimately pleaded guilty to charges of conspiracy to hinder prosecution of the attackers.
 Gillooly, Eckhardt and Stant all served time in prison for the attack.

 Jesse Owens.
 Black sprinter Jesse Owens won four gold medals in the 1936 games, which were held in Berlin.
 The story goes that Adolf Hitler did not honor Owens the same way he honored other top athletes at the games.
 Owens repeatedly recounted the Hitler snub throughout his life.